Microsoft® Access Training Courses and Workshops

 Learning Access is unlike learning Excel or Word.
 In Excel and Word, you can open a new document and start bashing stuff into it straight away.

-In its Introduction course, DMW uses a little time explaining the nature of a relational database and the importance of doing the planning before taking to the keyboard and Access itself.
+In its introductory course, DMW takes a little time to explain the nature of relational databases and the importance of doing the planning before hitting the keyboard in Access itself.

-Even on Intermediate and Advanced courses, DMW recaps, when necessary, on the principles of a RDBMS (Relational Database Management System).
-This is because many participants on past courses spoke of problems with databases they had started tehmselves.
-In turned out that in most cases problems resulted from the wrong choice of tables and the relationships between them.
+Even on intermediaet and advanced courses, DMW recaps, when necessary, on the principles of a Relational Database Management System (RDBMS).
+This is because many participants on past courses spoke of problems with databases they had started themselves.
+It turned out that, in most cases, problems resulted from the wrong choice of tables and their inter-relationships.

 Flexible Course Content